dbzl-project11/dbzl-project11.github.io/teams/gtWarrriors.md

   - N/A

 ##### Master List
+  - Android 18
+  - Baby Vegeta
+  - End Goku
+  - Final Form Frieza
+      - Must be in this form.
+      - Cold Kingdom must drop Frieza before he can be picked up by GT.
   - GT Goku
-  - SS4 Vegeta
-  - Syn Shenron
+  - Krillin
   - Nuova Shenron
-  - Baby Vegeta
   - Pan
-  - Uub -or- Majuub
   - Super 17
-  - Android 18
-  - Krillin
+  - SS4 Vegeta
-  - End Goku
+  - Syn Shenron
+    - Must have a free Broly's Ring.
   - Super Perfect Cell
       - Must be in this form.
       - Androids must drop Cell before he can be picked up by GT.
-  - Final Form Frieza
+  - Uub
-      - Must be in this form.
-      - Cold Kingdom must drop Frieza before he can be picked up by GT.